CKEditor 5

 Configuration examples:

-Adding a new preset [JS]
+Setting a new set of presets [JS]

 1// src/admin/app.js